-DNSFilter allows for you to customize the block page in a variety of ways.
-Only hosted block pages can be customized, for the reason that an external block page is actually a redirect to a custom web location.
+DNSFilter allows you to customize the block page in a variety of ways.
+Only hosted block pages can be customized because an external block page is actually a redirect to a custom web location.

 Several fields are available to edit:

-- Block Page Name - The internal friendly name that is used by you to assign the policy to your networks.
+- Block Page Name - The internal friendly name that you use to assign the policy to your networks.

-- Organization Name - The is the name of your organization that will be displayed as the party responsible for blocking access to the domain.
+- Organization Name - This is the name of your organization that will be displayed as the party responsible for blocking access to the domain.

-- Notice E-mail - This is the e-mail address which will receive complaints/requests from endusers for unblocking or reviewing the domain in question via an embedded form.
+- Notice E-mail - This is the e-mail address that will receive complaints/requests from end users for unblocking or reviewing the domain in question via an embedded form.
 (Leaving this field blank disables the ability to send a message).

-- Custom Logo - This allows you to display a logo no the block pages.
+- Custom Logo - This allows you to display a logo on the block pages.
 (Leave blank to show no logo).

 Block Page FAQs

 Yes.
-Hosted Block Pages can display in one of several languages, depending on the browser language of the enduser device.
-The languages we currently support are: English, Spanish, Portuguese, Turkish, Ukrainian, Italian, Russian, French, Czech, German, and Hebrew.
+Hosted Block Pages can be displayed in one of several languages, depending on the browser language of the end-user device.
+The languages we currently support are English, Spanish, Portuguese, Turkish, Ukrainian, Italian, Russian, French, Czech, German, and Hebrew.